 revise and resubmit the full manuscript.
 Once the full manuscript is revised and

-resent, the LE will ask the AE to re-evaluate for a recommendation of reject or accept.
+resent, the IE will ask the AE to re-evaluate for a recommendation of reject or accept.

 4).
 Accepted: This can be decided only after a full manuscript has been evaluated.
 After an AE gives this recommendation, the IE reads over the cover letter, synopsis, and the manuscript to see if the writing meets the standards and content accepted by 4RV.
-IF it does, then the IE emails the President with the recommendation.
+IF it does, then the IE emails the President with the recommendation and the author information for a contract (legal name and pen name if any, address, phone number, and preferred email)..
 Please attach the original full or final manuscript if revised and resubmitted, the cover letter, and the synopsis.
 If the recommendation doesn’t meet the 4RV needs, then the IE will contact the AE and ask why the recommendation to accept was given.

 The IE will in the Cc loop.
 (IE needs to have a Book Status form for each manuscript.)